oneapi-src/oneDPL/rfcs/proposed/passed_directly_API/README.md

 have expressed that this is undesirable.

 ### Testing
-We will need a detailed test checking both positive and negative responses to `is_passed_directly_to_sycl_kernels` come as expected, with custom types and combinations of iterators, usm pointers etc.
+We will need a detailed test checking both positive and negative responses to `is_passed_directly_to_onedpl` come as expected, with custom types and combinations of iterators, usm pointers etc.

 ## Open Questions

-Is there a better / more concise name than `is_passed_directly_to_sycl_kernels` we can use which properly conveys the meaning to the users?
+Is there a better / more concise name than `is_passed_directly_to_onedpl` we can use which properly conveys the meaning to the users?

-Should we be targeting Experimental or fully supported with this proposal?
+Should we be targeting Experimental or fully Supported with this proposal?
  (Do we think user feedback is required to solidify an interface / experience?)